Lauri Tukonen

-Lauri Tukonen (born September 1, 1986) is a Finnish professional ice hockey player who currently plays for Lukko Rauma of the Finnish Liiga.
+Lauri Tukonen (born September 1, 1986) is a Finnish professional ice hockey player.
 Tukonen has played in North America for the Los Angeles Kings organization and is a former member of Finnish clubs, Espoo Blues, Ilves and TPS.
+He is currently a player development coach for the Calgary Flames organization.

 Playing career

 Lauri Tukonen was selected by the Los Angeles Kings as their first pick, 11th overall, in the 2004 NHL Entry Draft.
 He started his pro career with the Blues in the Finnish SM-liiga.
 During the 2003–04 season, he was the youngest player in the league, at 17 years old.

-He then played for the Manchester Monarchs in AHL, earning a promotion when he was recalled to the Los Angeles Kings on February 21, 2007, and played his first NHL game a day later against the Vancouver Canucks.
+He then played for the Manchester Monarchs in the AHL, earning a promotion when he was recalled to the Los Angeles Kings on February 21, 2007, and played his first NHL game a day later against the Vancouver Canucks.
 He was sent back to Manchester on February 23 and was then recalled again on February 17, 2008, where he was later sent back on February 21.
 In March 2008 he became an alternate captain of the Monarchs.

 On July 21, 2008, he was traded to the Dallas Stars in exchange for Richard Clune.
 He played in his native Finland during the start of the 2008–09 season with Ilves Tampere.
 Five months later on November 30, 2008, he was traded by the Stars to the Tampa Bay Lightning for Andrew Hutchinson.